 - Click Library and choose a shelf or door style from the catalog.

-In this example we have used the Cross Storage for the two side cabinets and Letter Storage for the center cabinet.
+In this example, you can use the Cross Storage for the two side cabinets and Letter Storage for the center cabinet.
 Both are found under the Cabinet Specialty Storage catalog.

-- We can now use other items from different catalogs to add more detail.
-Here we have used various items from the Nautical Decor and Bonus Office Accessories catalogs.
+- You can now use other items from different catalogs to add more detail.
+Here you can use various items from the Nautical Decor and Bonus Office Accessories catalogs.

 Finish up your office space any way you want to suite your needs.
 For additional ideas on creating an efficient office space visit the ChiefTalk user forums or the Samples Gallery.